khushboochandra07/coupon-data-analysis/readme.md

 ## Findings from the analysis of acceptance coupon data

+*  Coupons acceptance negatively correlates with direction of drivers.
 *  Drivers going to no urgent place accepts the coupons more than others.
 *  Drivers with friends tend to accept coupons more.
 *  Weather plays a role in drivers accepting the coupons in general.
 On sunny days there is more acceptance.